World War II

 The short-of-war period was becoming more like the real thing as each

 day went on.
-Elsewhere on 30 October, more than a month before Japanese planes attacked Pearl Harbor, U-562 torpedoed the destroyer Reuben James (DD-245), sinking her with a heavy loss of life --the first loss of an American warship in World War II.
+Elsewhere on 30 October, more than a month before Japanese planes attacked Pearl Harbor, U-562 torpedoed the destroyer Reuben James (DD-245), sinking her with a heavy loss of life -- the first loss of an American warship in World War II.

-Twenty thousand British troops were met by New Mexico (BB-40), Yorktown (CV-5), Savannah (CL-42) Philadelphia ( CL-41), and destroyers at Mid Atlantic on Nov 2, 1941, and escorted to Halifax.
+Twenty thousand British troops were met by New Mexico (BB-40), Yorktown (CV-5), Savannah (CL-42), Philadelphia (CL-41), and destroyers at Mid Atlantic on Nov 2, 1941, and escorted to Halifax.
 (See above.)
-The 18th Division embarqued six US passenger ships Nov 10, 1941 under escort of USN TF-14 : Ranger (CV-4)
+The 18th Division embarqued six U.S. passenger liners converted to troopships (AP-21 - AP-26) Nov 10, 1941 under escort of USN TF-14 : Ranger (CV-4)

-(to Tridad), Quincy (CA-39), Vincennes (CA-44), and destroyers, destination Egypt by way of Cape Town.
-En route, Pearl Harbor officially brought American into the war and a new destination for the British division.
-These troops debarked at Singapore as the Japanese were entering the city.
-The troop transports were fired upon by Japanese artillary, but escaped.
-The troops marched into the city and continued on to Prisoner Camps for the duration of the war.
+(to Trinidad), Quincy (CA-39), Vincennes (CA-44), and 8 destroyers, destination Egypt by way of Cape Town.
+En route, the attack on Pearl Harbor officially brought America into the war and a new destination for the British division.
+These troops debarked at Singapore as the Japanese were entering the city 30Jan'42.
+The troop transports were fired upon by Japanese artillary, Wakefield was hit with a bomb, but all escaped.
+The troops marched into the city and continued on to Prisoner Camps for the duration of the war, most sent to Thialand to build "The Bridge Over the River Kwai."

-More -- offsite
+more -- offsite

 The B-29 was accellerated into production with insufficient time to test and correct problems.
 To lighten weight, the engines had magnesium parts and added a second row of pistons that could not be sufficiently cooled.
 Upper cyliners had to be changed every 25 hours (400 hrs by end of war).
 If an overheated engine caught fire, the crew had 90 seconds to bailout before the wing burned through.
 The planes were assembled by massive numbers of people with no experience.

-FRD promised 150 planes to attack Japan from China.
+FDR promised 150 planes to attack Japan from China.
 This required a supply line through India.
 Some B-29 were converted to fuel tankers.
 Japanese army

 Adm Nimitz had been told to bypass islands so as to occupy the Marianna's soonest.